-- Used for any other purpose besides storage, where people are permanently employed (eg an office space).
+- Used for any other purpose besides storage where people are permanently employed (eg an office space).

 Providing your mezzanine is used for storage only and doesn’t exceed 20m in length or width, nor does it exceed more than 50% of a business’ total floor area, then fire protection is not required.

 Regulations… do we really need them?

-Also, if the purpose group of the building is changing and if any changes are taking place to the structure then, again, building regulation approval must be sought.
-Similarly, if your refurbishment makes any changes to the number of toilet facilities, insulation, protected fire escape route or compartmentation of the building then approval must be sought then too.
+Also, if the purpose group of the building is changing or if any changes are taking place to the structure, then, again, building regulation approval must be sought.
+Similarly, if your refurbishment makes any changes to the number of toilet facilities, insulation, protected fire escape routes or compartmentation of the building then approval must be sought then too.
 But it’s no biggie – Cubex will deal with all of that for you while you concentrate on the important stuff like running your business.

 Save yourself some wonga!

 As your business grows you may want to re-direct your cash flow to other departments rather than a new office building.
 Well, a mezzanine floor is a rent-free space because it’s not part of the structure of the building and therefore the cost per square metre is significantly reduced.
-Why move if you don’t have to, right?